Masai Mara National Reserve

 MASAI MARA NATIONAL RESERVE

 The Masai Mara is well known for its large populations of lion, game and the annual migration of zebra, wildebeest and Thomson's gazelle.
-Other wildlife includes lion, leopard, elephant, buffalo, black rhino, hippo, nile crocodile, hyena, cheetah, jackal, bat eared fox, Grant's gazelle, impala, eland, duiker, hartebeest, zebra, giraffe, roan antelope and the bat eared fox.
+Other wildlife includes lion, leopard, elephant, buffalo, black rhino, hippo, Nile crocodile, hyena, cheetah, jackal, bat eared fox, Grant's gazelle, impala, eland, duiker, hartebeest, zebra, giraffe, roan antelope and the bat eared fox.

-More than 470 species of birds have been identified in the park, many of which are migrants, with almost 60 species being raptors.
+More than 470 species of birds have been identified in the park many of which are migrants with almost 60 species being raptors.

-The conservancies outside the Mara Reserve were created to benefit local communtities and preserve wildlife in the areas.
+The conservancies outside the Mara Reserve were created to benefit local communities and preserve wildlife in the areas.
 By visiting camps in one of the conservancies you will not only be benefiting the local people but you will also experience wonderful wildlife away from the crowds and be able to enjoy night drives and walking safaris.

 ABERDARE NATIONAL PARK

 The park is located about 100 km north from Nairobi and stretches over a wide variety of terrains because it covers altitudes from about 7,000 feet 14,000 feet above sea level.
 Established in May 1950, the Aberdare National Park covers an area of 766 sq kms and forms part of the Aberdare Mountain Range.

 Animals easily observed include the lion, elephant, leopard, wild dog, giant forest hog, and side-striped jackal, mountain reedbuck, bushbuck, waterbuck, eland, suni, buffalo, duikers, olive baboon, black and white Colobus monkey.
 More elusive are the bongo and the golden cat.
 The Aberdare National Park also contains a large population of black rhino.

 Laikipia is vast wilderness area with spectacular scenery and an abundance of wildlife including the Big 5 plus many endangered species such as Grevy's Zebra and the Striped Hyena and is one of the best places in Kenya to view the endangered Wild Dog.